jcgloria/aws_sftp/README.md

 1. Download and install AWS SAM CLI.
 2. Inside the project directory, run `sam build` to build the project.
 3. Run `sam deploy --guided` to deploy the project.
 4. Follow the prompts to deploy the project.
+(You'll need to specify the S3 bucket to use)
 5. Populate the DynamoDB table by adding an item for each user.
 Example:
 ```javascript
 {"user": "user1", "password": "password1"}